openSUSE/people/sources/2011-04-20-alexander-naumov.md

 **Which members of the openSUSE community have you met in person?**

-Most of the SUSE/Novell employees and various community members during FOSDEM2010, Tokamak4, every openSUSE release pary (in NÃ¼renberg) and of course openSUSE Conference 2009/2010.
+Most of the SUSE/Novell employees and various community members during FOSDEM2010, Tokamak4, every openSUSE release pary (in Nürnberg) and of course openSUSE Conference 2009/2010.

 **How many icons are currently on your desktop?**